-The World Health Organisation of Palliative care is “an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”
+The World Health Organisation definition of Palliative care is “an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”

 The ultimate goal of palliative care is to relieve pain and other symptoms, but it may be offered at the same time as treatments that aim to cure a disease.
 Dental treatments can be an important part of supportive care.